Jie-Fang/cudnn-frontend/README.md

      cmake -DCUDNN_PATH=/path/to/cudnn -DCUDAToolkit_ROOT=/path/to/cuda  ../
      cmake --build . -j16
      bin/samples

+     - You can skip building samples by providing CUDNN_FRONTEND_BUILD_SAMPLES=0 to the cmake.

 ## cudnnFindPlan and cudnnGetPlan:
 Prior to cuDNN V8, cuDNN provided `cudnnFindConvolution*` and `cudnnGetConvolution*` functions, which provided a way to sample all the algorithms for a given problem and study the run times.
 This can be further used to cache the best algorithms for a given problem.
 In cuDNN V8, this has been replaced with `cudnnFindPlan` and `cudnnGetPlan`.